StarRocks/starrocks/README.md

 * Pre-aggregations, flat tables, star and snowflake schemas are supported and all run at enhanced speed.
 * StarRocks hybridizes serving and analytical processing(HSAP) in an easy way.
 The minimalist architectural design reduces the complexity and maintenance cost of StarRocks and increases its reliability and scalability.

+## Upstream

+[Apache Doris(incubating)](https://github.com/apache/incubator-doris) is the upstream of StarRocks.
+We are very grateful to Apache Doris(incubating) community for contributing such an excellent OLAP database.

+StarRocks was developed based on version 0.13 of Apache Doris (incubating) released in early 2020.
+We have adopted the framework and columnar storage engine from Apache Doris(incubating), while added a full vectorized execution engine, CBO optimizer, real-time update engine, and other important features.

+Of the approximately 700K lines of code currently in StarRocks, about 40% is identical to Apache Doris(incubating), which is still under the Apache 2.0 license, leaving 60% as additions or modification.*

+We will continue to contribute to Apache Doris(incubating) and help to build the open source ecosystem in the future.

+\* Statistics from GitHub, September 2021

 ## Build

 Because of the thirdparty dependencies, we recommend building StarRocks with the development docker image we provide.